feryardiant/wpdev/README.md

 ├── public
 │   └── app
 ├── source
-│   ├── assets
 │   ├── plugins
+│   ├── shared
 │   └── themes
 └── tests
     ├── plugins
     └── themes
 ```

-The gulp script will autoatically scan any directories under `plugins` and `themes` and create the required tasks for you when the sub directory meets the following structures:
+The gulp script will autoatically scan any sub-directories under `plugins` and `themes` and generate the required `gulp` tasks if the sub-directory meets the following structures:

 ```
 <dirname>